Using simultaneous mass accretion and external photoevaporation rates for d203-504 to constrain disc evolution processes: Acknowledgements

 \section{Acknowledgements}

 GALC acknowledges funding from the Royal Society under the Dorothy Hodgkin Fellowship of T. J. Haworth, and UKRI/STFC grant ST/X000931/1.
 TJH acknowledges a Dorothy Hodgkin Fellowship, UKRI guaranteed funding for a Horizon Europe ERC consolidator grant (EP/Y024710/1) and and UKRI/STFC grant ST/X000931/1.
+OB and IS are funded by the Centre Nationald’Etudes Spatiales (CNES) through the APR program.
+This research received funding from the program ANR-22-EXOR-0001 Origins of the Institut National des Sciences de l’Univers, CNRS.
 This research utilised Queen Mary's Apocrita HPC facility, supported by QMUL Research-IT (http://doi.org/10.5281/zenodo.438045).
 This work used the DiRAC Data Intensive service (DIaL2 / DIaL [*]) at the University of Leicester, managed by the University of Leicester Research Computing Service on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC service at Leicester was funded by BEIS, UKRI and STFC capital funding and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.